pwneill/clicky-game/README.md

 A live version of the game can be found at:  https://pwneill.github.io/clicky-game/.
 Users can also clone the repository, install the relevant node packages and then run "npm start" to launch the game on their local server.

-This project is powered using Bootstrap and React.
+This project is powered using Express, Bootstrap and React.